IgorGrieder/TIL/node.js/importing-files.md

 # Module imports in node.js

 Imports in general are one of the most basic programming language features.
 Most of the languages support it for us to follow the DRY (don't repeat yourself) principle.

-Particularly in developing web applications in node.js sometimes we can make mistakes about some pretty simples imports, and that's going to be covered in this short article.
+Particularly in developing web applications in node.js, we can sometimes make mistakes about simple imports, and that's going to be covered in this short article.

 ## Understanding how imports work

-1. First, node will hoist all imports in the files, regardless of they're position in the code.
+1. First, node will hoist all imports on a file, regardless of they're position in the codebase, for all files, follwoing the import flow.
 It's called the `parsing phase`.
 2. After that it will have built a `dependency graph` and will execute the code in the order it was defined.
 The graph is not necessarily the order of the imports of the files.

 ## Circular dependency

-Because of import hoisting this behavior can lead to some `circular dependencies` problem.
+Because of import hoisting we can come across the `circular dependencies` problem.
 This often happens when we try to access a exported module declared in a module that depends on the main module.
 I know that sounded a little bit hard to understand, but I will clear this out.